C-Keenan/Server-Command-and-Control-Scripts/README.md

 # Server Command And Control Scripts

 ## Release Notes

+### Release 07/19/2024

+- Woke up, thought "There's a bug in my script!", fixed it.
+You're welcome! 😁 Specifically there was a bug that makes multiple 'same-content' entries in /etc/.bash_aliases But it should be fixed now.

+- Specifically if you have downloaded and installed/updated to yesterdays update please edit your /etc/.bash_aliases file to ensure there is only one occurence of the 'timer' and 'restart' aliases

 ### Release 07/18/2024

-- Added functionality for a simple timer simply type
+- Added functionality for a simple timer.
+Simply type

 ```
 timer <number of seconds>